 Circumstances where consent is not required – Curricular or Educational Activities

-Consent is not the only legal basis that allows us to take/use film/photographs under General Data Protection Regulation.
-We can take/use film/photographs when it is necessary for the exercise of a statutory function (such as providing education).
+Consent is not the only legal basis that allows us to take/use film/photographs/audio recordings under General Data Protection Regulation.
+We can take/use film/photographs/audio recordings when it is necessary for the exercise of a statutory function (such as providing education).
 This would include, for example, filming pupils as part of a Drama or Physical Education examination.
-Any photography or film footage for these purposes must be treated confidentially as part of a pupil’s academic record.
+Any photography, audio recording, or film footage for these purposes must be treated confidentially as part of a pupil’s academic record.

 Copyright Law